nesimtunc/copycrafter/README.md

 3. **Android Projects**: Identifies build.gradle files and AndroidManifest.xml
 4. **Flutter Projects**: Recognizes pubspec.yaml with Flutter dependencies

-### Folder Copying
+### Smart File Processing
 When folders are selected, the app:
+1. Automatically excludes common build and dependency folders (build, node_modules, Pods, .gradle, bin, obj, DerivedData, etc.)
+2. Filters out binary files (images, videos, audio, archives, executables, databases, fonts, etc.)
-1. Recursively finds all files within the selected folders
+3. Recursively finds all text files within the selected folders
+4. Shows a progress dialog with real-time status updates for large folder operations
+5. Calculates token counts for each selected file
-2. Processes each file according to its type (applying line skipping where needed)
+6. Processes each file according to its type (applying line skipping where needed)
-3. Combines all content with file headers for organization
+7. Combines all content with file headers for organization

 ## Customization

-- The number of lines to skip for Swift (.swift) and Objective-C (.m, .h) files can be adjusted using the input field in the UI.
+- **Line Skipping**: The number of lines to skip for Swift (.swift) and Objective-C (.m, .h) files can be adjusted using the input field in the UI (useful for removing copyright headers)
+- **Output Format**: Choose between copying to clipboard or saving to a .txt or .md file
+- **View Modes**: Switch between Project Structure (organized by project type) and File System (raw directory structure) views
+- **Token Estimation**: Built-in token counter uses a simple heuristic (approximately 4 characters per token) to estimate content size for LLM context limits

 ## License